 It’s important to feel in control when you’re struggling with mental health problems such as anxiety.
-Regaining control of a situation that you feel as got away from you can be tricky.
+Regaining control of a situation that you feel has got away from you can be tricky.

 It’s up to you to make sure that you find strategies for managing your anxiety that help you to feel in control and allow you to manage your symptoms better.

-Read on to find out more regaining control of your anxiety struggles.
+Read on to find out more about regaining control of your anxiety struggles.

 Find low intensity types of exercise that help you relax